Bryanhalambeck/expense-analysis/README.md

 - ✅ Flag fairness concerns in how spending is distributed
 - ✅ Spot vendor overuse or unusual purchase timing
-- ✅ Identify transactions that heavily skew department totals
+- ✅ Identify transactions that significantly impact total spend

 This supports smarter audits, tighter controls, and cleaner, more transparent budgets.